lismore lantern parade

 The Lantern Parade is an icon for the region and is recognised by Lismore City Council as the Signature Event for the city.
 The Lismore Lantern Parade enjoys unprecedented support from the local community and attracts visitors from all over Australia and the world.

-Notwithstanding the Covid Pandemic and the devastating floods of 2022, the lantern parade attracts a highly diverse audience of over 30,000 people, coming from as far afield as South and Western Australia, North Queensland and Victoria, and of course from throughout NSW and SE Queensland.
+Notwithstanding the Covid Pandemic and the devastating floods of 2022, and the tight economic environment, the lantern parade attracts a highly diverse audience of over 30,000 people, coming from as far afield as South and Western Australia, North Queensland and Victoria, and of course from throughout NSW and SE Queensland.
 A small % of International visitors are also regularly entranced by the event.

 Around 2,500 people take part in the actual parade, this includes community organisations, schools and preschools, bands and many performers.
 Local businesses and organisations participate as a part of their staff team building.
 Participants come from throughout the region – Evans Head, Byron Bay to Tweed, Tabulam, Kyogle and Casino.